Event Access displays statistics about the event’s guests, as well as the ability to create new Ticket Types, and Blocks.

 Check-In Count: The number of guests who have been marked as Checked In for the event.

-Ticket Types, Ticket Stacks, and Ticket Blocks
+Ticket Types, and Ticket Blocks

 A Ticket Block is a way to give tickets to donors, sponsors, or others who will be responsible for managing their guests.
 Ticket Block users will receive an email to create an Event Farm account, or sign in to their existing account.
 They can then upload a Guest List, or invite guests individually.
 After inviting guests, they can re-send invitations or confirmations, as well as removing guests, or adding additional guests.

-Creating a new Ticket Type
+Creating a new Access Type

-1) Create a name for the ticket, set the number of tickets, add a description for the ticket, and choose where in the list of available tickets it will appear on the registration page.
+1) Create a name for the ticket, set the number of tickets, optionally add a description for the ticket, and choose where in the list of available tickets it will appear on the registration page.